amnieiman/2603-ITT440/README.md

 ## ❗ PROBLEM STATEMENT
 Modern systems process large volumes of data and choosing the right execution method is critical for performance.
 Sequential processing can be slow when handling large datasets, while concurrent and parallel techniques may improve execution time.

-This project aims to analyze and compare the performance of three approaches: sequential processing, multithreading and multiprocessing in Python.
+This project aims to analyze and compare the performance of three approaches: sequential processing, threading and multiprocessing in Python.
 The system processes a large dataset (millions of text lines) and measures execution time to determine the most efficient method.

 **The problem addressed is:**